hapax/hapax.github.io/assets/teaching.md

 Of course, students need to practice walking before they wander off into the foothills, armed only with a compass and a sense of adventure.
-Similarly, students need to learn how to manipulate symbols in order to do real mathematics, and that takes practice.
+Similarly, students need to learn how to manipulate symbols in order to do fun, engaging mathematics, and that takes practice.
-There are better ways to practice than looking at shrubs.
-But the real problem is that *the scrubland never ends*, and what appear to be features on the horizon are just shrubs of a different colour.
+But if we tell them where we're headed, and all the amazing things we'll be able to see and do when we get there, maybe they won't mind practicing.
+And this is the real problem: not that students dril, but that *the scrubland never ends*.
 They drill in order to keep drilling.
+They study shrubs here, so they classify some other shrubs down the road.

 The truth is that scrubland is easy for everyone but the students.
 You don't need to be a good hiker to guide a class through the